 Payment is done on a tab basis.
 The bill is settled via cash or by credit card on the last day of the cruise prior to the arrival to the port of entry.
 When you use fee-based services onboard, you simply sign an appropriate bill for service.
 At the end of the cruise, a detailed bill will be brought to your cabin, which you should check before paying in cash or by credit card (Visa, American Express and MasterCard).
 If you prefer to pay your onboard bill in cash in the beginning of the cruise, you will be asked to make a deposit.
 If your onboard expenses exceed the deposit amount, you will be asked to put forth additional funds.
 If at the end of the cruise your expenses is less than the deposited amount, then you will get your change on the morning of disembarkation from the cruise director.

 Throughout the cruise, the ship personnel will be at your side to ensure your comfort and good mood.
 We sincerely believe that giving tips to the ship’s crew shows your appreciation of their work, which in turn encourages them to increase the level of service and work better.
-In accordance with the practice on the majority of cruise companies, tips are automatically added onto your ID-card daily on the following basis: eight (8) Euros per day for passengers over 16, four (4) Euros for children under 15.
-These tips will be divided among personnel who will serve you during the cruise: waiters, your steward, employees of the ship kitchen, etc. Tips at the massage parlor are not included into this sum and are at your discretion.
-However, if you do find any service was bad, you may refuse from paying tips fully or partially by simply making a note in the questionnaire, which will be brought to your cabin at the end of the cruise.
+Of course giving tips and the amount of tips are at your discretion.
+All tips are divided among personnel who serves you during the cruise: waiters, your steward, employees of the ship's kitchen, etc. Tips at the massage parlor go to your masseur.
+However, if you do find any service bad, you may refuse to pay tips simply by making a note in the questionnaire, which will be brought to your cabin at the end of the cruise.

 Yes, all cabins are air conditioned.
 The cabin temperature can be adjusted with a thermostat so you are comfortable in any weather.